andySigler/NodeJS_Yun_Example/README.md

 #####On the Yun

-When running, place only app.js and index.html on the Yun.
-All other files are not needed, since node-modules are installed globally on the Yun.

 Be sure have installed the following modules using the Yun's package manager:

+	opkg update
 	opkg install node-ws
 	opkg install node-serialport

+When running, place only app.js and index.html on the Yun.
+All other files are not needed, since node-modules are installed globally on the Yun.